YourStake/integrations-guides/docs/guides/how-to-generate-reports-that-compare-portfolios.md

 # How to generate reports that compare portfolios

-Clients want to know the ESG impact of different portfolios.
+Clients want to know the values alignment of different portfolios.
 They want to compare to make data driven decisions.

-In this guide, I will show you how to:
+In this guide, we will show you how to:

 - Generate a report that compares two portfolios.
-This will allow you to build similar reports into your application and Wow! your clients.
+This will allow you to build similar reports into your application and wow your clients.
 - Use the report API data to construct a sample portfolio comparison report HTML page

 The information here will show how the API data is turned into visual components.

-Developer are then able take this guide and implement custom visual components with the API data.
+Developers are then able take this guide and implement custom visual components with the API data.

 ##### Things you will need

 - [API Access Token]({{ site.baseurl }}{%link docs/guides/how-to-request-api-access.md %})
-- Two (2) portfolio `id`.
-Make sure the portfolios have different holdings.
+- Two (2) portfolio `id`s.
-    - The first portfolio `id` you pass will be for the portfolio being compared against the benchmark.
+    - The first portfolio `id` you pass will be the primary portfolio.
-    - The second portfolio `id` you pass will be used as the benchmark the other portfolio will be compared against.
+    - The second portfolio `id` you pass will replace YourStake's default "blended benchmark", and act as the object for comparison.
     - [Learn how to create portfolios]({{ site.baseurl }}{% link docs/guides/how-to-create-a-portfolio.md %})
     - [Learn how to retrieve a portfolio]({{ site.baseurl }}{% link docs/guides/how-to-retrieve-a-portfolio.md %})

 ##### Get the report data

-`curl -H "Authorization: Token 816ac4f8df0e0a4539f3dc4f9313275673ad0ead" https://www.yourstake.org/api/v1/portfolios/modelportfolio_A3rNbYtpEw2H52eXBpAEeL:modelportfolio_CLWecXizzZJzC3KpzX7JX7/report/impact/`
+`curl -H "Authorization: Token YourTokenHere" https://www.yourstake.org/api/v1/portfolios/modelportfolio_A3rNbYtpEw2H52eXBpAEeL:modelportfolio_CLWecXizzZJzC3KpzX7JX7/report/impact/`

 To run the curl command open a terminal and paste the command above.